Gkrumbach07/audio-decoder-demo/README.md

 ## Conclusion
 This technique for preserving state in an API is not the only solution nor is it a complete solution.
-However this technique provides a quick and relatively lightweight way of making an API scalable.
-Because this type of architecture follows a pipe and filter approach to data flow, it is easy to update single components such as the model service without altering connections between components.
+However this technique provides a quick and relatively lightweight way of making the API scalable.
+Because this type of architecture follows a pipe and filter approach to data flow, it is easy to update single components such as the model service.
 A data scientists can directly play around with the ML notebook while it is functioning inside the architecture as a whole.
 That alone is a powerful development tool.
 You will have a chance to see that in action below.

 ## Project Materials
 ### Launch the sentiment analysis model service